rueckstiess/mtools/INSTALL.md

 If this doesn't work for you, there are a number of alternative ways to install matplotlib.
 Refer to the [matplotlib installation page](http://matplotlib.org/users/installing.html) for additional information.

+#### NumPy

+*required for matplotlib (in mplotqueries)*

+[NumPy](http://numpy.scipy.org/) is a Python module for scientific computing and numerical calculations.
+Try installing NumPy with pip, by doing:

+    pip install numpy

+Depending on your user rights, it may complain about not having permissions to install the module.
+In that case, you need to precede the command with a `sudo`.

+If this doesn't work for you, you can install a binary or install from source code.
+Refer to the installation instructions on the [NumPy](http://numpy.scipy.org/) page.